 A fast-approaching high school reunion could have you doing a gut check -- literally.
-This diet promises to help you look great and lose weight so you can wow your former classmates.
+This diet promises to help you look great and lose weight within 30 days so you can wow your former classmates.

 The man behind the plan is dermatologist David Colbert, MD.
 He says you'll eat fruits, vegetables, nuts, and fish to not only lose weight but feel satisfied as you work toward your weight loss goal.

 What You Can Eat and What You Can't

 Your plate on the High School Reunion Diet will most often have a mix of the following:

 - Vegetables: The more on your plate (or for snacking), the better.
 Veggies are rich in nutrients and low in calories, so they’re a go-to hunger satisfier.

 - Beans, legumes, nuts, and seeds: They're high in protein and filling fiber.

 - Fruit: Choose whole fruits, not fruit juice, so you benefit from the fiber.